awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_findings_cloudwatch.md

 **Important**
 You can customize the default frequency of notifications sent about the subsequent finding occurrences\.
 Possible values are 15 minutes, 1 hour, or the default 6 hours\.
 You can update this value using the [CreateDetector](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_CreateDetector.html) or the [UpdateDetector](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_UpdateDetector.html) API operations\.
 You can also update this value through the GuardDuty console \- choose **Settings** and then under **CloudWatch Events**, choose one of the available values from the **Updated findings** pull\-down menu\.
 Only users from a master account can customize the default frequency of notifications sent about the subsequent finding occurrences to CloudWatch Events\.
 Users from member accounts CANNOT customize this frequency value\.
 The frequency value set by the master account in its own account is imposed on GuardDuty functionality in all its member accounts\.
 In other words, if a user from a master account sets this frequency value to 1 hour, all member accounts will also have the 1 hour frequency of notifications about the subsequent finding occurrences sent to CloudWatch Events\.
-For more information, see [Managing Multiple Accounts in Amazon GuardDuty](guardduty_accounts.md)\.
+For more information, see [Managing multiple accounts in Amazon GuardDuty](guardduty_accounts.md)\.

-## Monitoring Archived GuardDuty Findings with CloudWatch Events<a name="guardduty_findings_cloudwatch_archived"></a>
+## Monitoring archived GuardDuty findings with CloudWatch Events<a name="guardduty_findings_cloudwatch_archived"></a>

 For the manually archived findings, the initial and all subsequent occurrences of these finding \(generated after the archiving is complete\) are sent to CloudWatch Events per frequency described above\.

 For the auto\-archived findings, the initial and all subsequent occurrences of these findings \(generated after the archiving is complete\) are *not* sent to CloudWatch Events\.

-## CloudWatch Event Format for GuardDuty<a name="guardduty_findings_cloudwatch_format"></a>
+## CloudWatch event format for GuardDuty<a name="guardduty_findings_cloudwatch_format"></a>

 The CloudWatch [event](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/CloudWatchEventsandEventPatterns.html) for GuardDuty has the following format\.